 Larissa's vision for Queensland is for a fair society and a clean economy which puts our people, our farmland and the Great Barrier Reef ahead of the profits of multinational mining and gas corporations.

 Before entering the Senate, Larissa worked as an environmental lawyer in the community sector for 8 years, helping communities to use the law to protect the environment and was named 2010 Australian Young Environmental Lawyer of the Year by the Law Council of Australia.

-Larissa lives in Brisbane with her family.
+Larissa lives in Brisbane with her partner and two daughters.
 In her limited spare time she enjoys cooking and bushwalking.